PW-MiNI-IO2-2022-Group-1/grupa-o-aabs-frontend/README.md

 This application version is 0.0.1.

-# Getting Started with Create React App
+# Getting Started with Create Anuglar App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).